-That pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online.
+Pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online.

-Ensure that allegations or concerns against staff are dealt with in accordance with guidance from Department for Education (DfE), Surrey Safeguarding Children Board (SSCB) and Surrey County Council (SCC).
+That allegations or concerns against staff are dealt with in accordance with guidance from the Department for Education (DfE), Surrey Safeguarding Children Board (SSCB) and Surrey County Council (SCC).

-Ensure that statutory requirements are met to make a referral to the Disclosure and Barring Service and additionally in the case of teaching staff the Teacher Regulation Agency where they think an individual has engaged in conduct that harmed (or is likely to harm) a child; or if the person otherwise poses a risk of harm to a child.
+That statutory requirements are met to make a referral to the Disclosure and Barring Service and additionally in the case of teaching staff the Teacher Regulation Agency where they think an individual has engaged in conduct that harmed (or is likely to harm) a child; or if the person otherwise poses a risk of harm to a child.